-Almost every Aussie teen now has a mobile
+Almost every Australian teen now has a mobile

 94% use a smartphone and 75% are on to their second or subsequent handset.

 Teens are more connected today than ever before.
 New research shows 9 in 10 Aussie teenagers own or use a mobile phone.